Corresponding Angles

 What are Alternate and Corresponding Angles?

-Alternate angles are angles that are at relatively opposite positions to each other; while the corresponding angles are the angles that are at relatively same positions to each other.
+Alternate angles are angles that are at relatively opposite positions to each other; while the corresponding angles are the angles that are at relatively the same positions to each other.

 Can Corresponding Angles be Consecutive Interior Angles?